This post may contain affiliate links. Please read my disclaimer for more information.

-A simple brisk walk, jogging, playing with your dog, a casual Zumba session will allow you to dissipate laziness and tired muscles.
-With light exercising, you are not tiring your body but energizing your muscles for the day.
+A simple brisk walk, jogging, playing with your dog, or a casual Zumba session will allow you to dissipate laziness and tired muscles.
+Light exercising does not tire your body but energizes your muscles for the day.

 Keep a consistent sleep schedule.